Lok Sabha Election 2019: Mysuru poised for interesting electoral battle

 Its a direct contest between Simha and C H Vijayashankar

-It will be for the first time in recent decades that the Mysuru parliamentary constituency will witness a direct fight in which the Congress-Janata Dal (Secular) combine will be pitted against the saffron party.
+It will be for the first time in recent decades that the Mysuru parliamentary constituency will witness a direct fight in which the Congress-JD(S) combine will be pitted against the saffron party.

 Though caste factor plays a key role in Mysore constituency, political analysts feel that Prathap Simha has fair chance in retaining the constituency.
 The party has good image in urban area, where the BJP can get major share of votes.
 In Kodagu, hindutva card pays for the BJP.